 1 – A home command center not executed properly

 They help organize our calendars, our mail, and any other essentials that help us run our homes on a day to day basis.

 If not careful, your command center can look as unorderly as mail just sitting around in stacks around your home.

 Related Post: 10 Amazing Family Command Centers

-When creating a system to manage mail, make sure it is one that addresses any immediate clutter.
-First, try to put a stop to unnecessary mailings.
-You can check out my three core steps to clearing clutter and where to start for some direction on websites you can use to stop the inflow of mail.
+You can check out my three secrets to clearing clutter and where to start for some direction on websites you can use to stop the inflow of junk mail.

-Then, enforce a rule that any mail that can be recycled or handled under one minute is handled immediately.
-This will help with the piles of mail tremendously!
-(If you are super motivated, adopt a five-minute rule.)
+Then, enforce a rule that any mail that can be recycled or handled in under one minute is handled immediately.

 Create a mail sorting system